 It’s no hidden secret Pivotal Advisors was founded by two brothers.
 Read the story here.
 However, working with family can come with stress and drama.
-But, it can also come with a lot of good moments and great success.
-We’ve worked with many companies who are family owned and operated and thought we would address some of the most common issues and how to handle them respectfully.
+But, it can also come with many good moments and great success.
+We’ve worked with many family-owned and operated companies and thought we would address some of the most common issues and how to handle them respectfully.

 What to do: The best thing to do with your company is to create well-defined expectations.
 Review your company values and expectations.
-Then write down your leadership expectations and benefits, so there are no surprises.
-When there is a new boss and a new way of doing things, you need to communicate that with your team and organization.
+Then write down your leadership expectations and benefits so there are no surprises.
+When there is a new boss and a new way of doing things, you must communicate that with your team and organization.
 People will typically come around, or they’ll move on.
-Either way, you’ll get to build the team that’s right for you.
+Either way, you’ll get to build the right team for you.

-Problem: The owner is often out of touch with what’s been happening; they don’t always check in with their leadership team and, as a result, the employees are getting confused.
-There have even been cases where the owner gives one set of directions, and the kids (leadership team) gives another.
+Problem: The owner is often out of touch with what’s been happening; they don’t always check in with their leadership team, and, as a result, the employees are getting confused.
+There have even been cases where the owner gives one set of directions, and the kids (leadership team) give another.
 The teams don’t know who to listen to.

 What to do: The best thing to do is to define roles within your company.
 Make sure everyone knows it’s about the business and learn not to make it personal.
 While at work, keep in mind the company comes first.
-If it does get personal, then you may want to bring in an outside nonfamily member to help sort out the controversial topics.
+If it gets personal, you may want to bring in an outside nonfamily member to help sort out the controversial topics.

 A couple of “guiding principles” we’ve found helpful:

 What to do: The best thing you, as the CEO, can do is realize that just because they are family doesn’t mean they are good at the task you assigned them.
-First, you need to put everyone, family included, through a strong selection process to ensure they’ll be successful in the job.
+First, you need to put everyone, family included, through a robust selection process to ensure they’ll be successful in the job.
 Then, if it still isn’t working out, you need to have the courage to have that tough conversation with them.
-You need to play to their strengths and see if there is another position within the company, that Karen would be better at.
-Furthermore, if you can have a family member report directly to nonfamily members and then that nonfamily member can report to you, it makes things a lot easier.
+You need to play to their strengths and see if there is another position within the company that Karen would be better at.
+Furthermore, having a family member report directly to nonfamily members and then that nonfamily member can report to you makes things a lot easier.

-Example: “I’m giving you the business, but, I’m still going to hang around just in case you need me.”
+Example: “I’m giving you the business, but I’m still going to hang around just in case you need me.”
 Sound familiar?
-Thing is the new CEO who doesn’t need their dad stilling around “helping.”
+The thing is, the new CEO who doesn’t need their dad stilling around “helping.”
 They’ve been waiting to take over for years, and just as the son had about given up on ever actually getting the top job, the dad finally lets them have it.
 But instead of sitting on a beach or picking up golf, he’s still hanging around saying, “just in case you need anything.”

 Problem: Dad keeps stepping in and taking over.
-Dad wants to help, but frankly is just messing up the flow of things.
+Dad wants to help but is just messing up the flow of things.